Each project requires various submissions, based on the scope of that project. Examples of submissions include:

 Planning Commission Presentations

-Two presentations are required to receive Planning Commission approval.
+Two presentations are required to receive Planning Commission approval—Briefing and then Hearing and Action.
+City Planning staff introduces each project before the applicant’s presentation.
 In most cases we recommend that the property owner and project designer attend the meetings; either party can make the presentation.
-City Planning staff introduces each project before theapplicant’s presentation.

 After Planning Commission